 \subsection{Previous work}

 The numerical characteristics of mixed-precision matrix multipliers are seldom documented.
 Nonetheless, recent studies have attempted to characterize some of these features using input vectors, compiled manually or through theorem provers, that trigger special cases in the matrix multipliers of different designs to produce unique results, allowing one to reason about the overall numerical behaviour without checking all the possible inputs.
-Such studies have been done for AMD, Intel, and NVIDIA GPUs~\cite{hibr19, fhmp21,llfs24, vlpg25, khmi25}.
-These works have developed conceptual models of matrix multipliers in different generations of NVIDIA tensor cores, but we argue, using randomised testing of tensor cores and their models, that refinement is needed to improve their accuracy.
+Such studies have been done for AMD, and NVIDIA GPUs~\cite{hibr19, fhmp21,llfs24, vlpg25, khmi25}.

+These works have developed conceptual models of matrix multipliers, but we argue, using randomised testing of tensor cores and their models, that refinement is needed to improve their accuracy.
 The underlying limitation of these prior approaches is that they rely on an assumed feature space and subsequently determine whether such features are present in a given architecture.
 If a feature lies outside the assumed feature space, these methods are inherently unable to uncover it since no test is created to target it.
 In contrast, randomized testing compares model predictions against real hardware results over selected ensembles of inputs, enabling the discovery of hidden behaviours that may not belong to the originally assumed feature space, allowing to create a feedback loop into the testing methodology.

 The goal of this project is to develop accurate MATLAB models of matrix multipliers, refined through a combination of targeted feature testing and randomized testing against GPU-generated results, to enable the mixed-precision research community to perform accurate numerical experiments when developing new algorithms that target these mixed-precision units.
 We extend the past approaches and also embed them within an iterative technique that allows to refine the models after the initial approximation is obtained.